-There were no breaches associated with discrimination practices in 2021 actively managing them and leveraging them to increase the competitiveness of the Group.
+There were no breaches associated with discrimination practices in 2021 For years, the Group has activated a series of articulated diversity programmes for the organic oversight of which, as of 2015, the Welfare and Diversity organisational unit was established, within which a specific Welfare&Diversity area operates.
+Therefore, it is a path of application of inclusion policies that recognises and values differences, actively managing them and leveraging them to increase the competitiveness of the Group.
 The main areas of attention are gender, age, disability and diversity in nationality, for all of which the Group has activated, in various ways, programmes and initiatives, including the participation, together with 26 other Utilitalia-associated public service companies, to the "Utilitalia Pact - Diversity makes the difference" consisting of seven commitments to concretely promote inclusion and diversity of gender, age, culture and ability within company policies.